AdamTuraj/Hackboard/README.md

 JP1 and JP2 are jumpers that can be soldered/desoldered to achieve certain functionality

-JP1 must be bridged to enable the addressable LED's JP2 must be left unbridged if the MOSFET is soldered
+JP1 must be bridged to enable the addressable LED's.
+JP2 must be left unbridged if the MOSFET is soldered

 ### Flashing Arduino Bootloader